bsamseth/bsos/README.md

 ## Nightly Rust

 This requires nightly Rust as of the time of writing.
-This is due to some unstable `.cargo/config.toml` options that are essential.
+This is in part due to some unstable `.cargo/config.toml` options that are essential.

 ```toml
 // .cargo/config.toml